<img src="https://ws.zoominfo.com/pixel/08nMIOkRYNP5pDJwI4fb" width="1" height="1" style="display: none;">

 For example, a candidate might apply for a sales rep role with a listed OTE of $100,000.
 During the interview process, the candidate might find out that the role’s base salary is actually $75,000—but if they hit their sales quotas, they can expect to make an additional $25,000 in commission.
 (And if they exceed their quotas, they could earn even more.)

-The benefits of using an OTE model
+Benefits of using an OTE model

-OTE is used to properly compensate or reward sales reps for hitting their quotas.
-However, one of the biggest benefits of OTE is increasing employee engagement, motivation, and participation.
+OTE is used to properly compensate or reward sales reps for hitting their quotas, and it comes with a number of advantages.

 A good sales commission OTE that is easily achievable can create brand ambassadors and long-term employees.
 If your organization struggles to improve productivity, establishing a new OTE could make a substantial change.